Please ensure Javascript is enabled for purposes of website accessibility

 But companies told them they want more out of the ubiquitous one-inch design.
 A smartphone’s ability to do what any checkout scanner can do — and so much more — means the barcode can do for consumers what it does for a company.

-In 2027, GS1 will roll out its “Sunrise 2027,” adding and standardizing QR codes similar to what they do now with barcodes, said Ned Mears, senior director of global standards for GS1 US.
+In 2027, retailers and GS1 will roll out “Sunrise 2027,” adding and standardizing QR codes similar to what they do now with barcodes, said Ned Mears, senior director of global standards for GS1 US.
 That means the same code businesses use to track inventory can also provide access to coupons, recipes, instruction manuals, and so much more for customers.
 It could also mean dynamic pricing.

 “Industry really has guided us and the time is right, let’s say, to really look at the fundamental root, that core component of commerce in the 21st century and say that we can do a lot more with this,” Mears said.